ferozk0333/Mental-Health-Analytics/README.md

 ---

-### **Future Enhancement ideas**
+### **Future Enhancement Ideas**
-- Adulteration detection by integrating sensors to detect liquid adulteration.
-- Capturing meal distribution using CCTV to capture meal contents on the plate and student's face.
+- Regional Language Support: Support local languages to cater to a broader audience.